 The United States has maintained a policy since 1967 that the future of the city must be negotiated and cannot be decided unilaterally, and that the city should not be divided as it was between 1948 and 1967.
 In 1990, Congress opposed the Administration position and passed resolutions acknowledging that Jerusalem was the capital of Israel and should not be a divided city (H.Con.Res.
 290, passed on April 24, 1990, and S.Con.Res.
 106, passed on March 22, 1990).
 In 1995, Congress passed S. 1322 (P.L.
 104-45, November 8, 1995) that stated that the U.S. embassy should be moved from Tel Aviv to Jerusalem.
-The law provides a presidential waiver if maintaining the embassy in Tel Aviv is in the U.S. national interest.
-(See CRS Report 94-755, Jerusalem, dated February 21, 1995.)
+The law provides a presidential waiver if maintaining the embassy in Tel Aviv is in the U.S. national interest (Out-of-print CRS Report 94-755, Jerusalem, dated February 21, 1995; available by contacting Clyde Mark, 7-7681).
 On July 27, 2000, President Clinton told an Israeli interviewer that he favored moving the embassy to Jerusalem, but signed waivers to keep the embassy in Tel Aviv.
 During the 2000 campaign, George Bush said he favored moving the embassy to Jerusalem, but signed waivers delaying the move.